Our aim is to provide support so children and young people with social communication and interaction challenges and those on the Autism Spectrum can:

 - Explain your worries to your Health Visitor, Nursery or Childminder.
 There may be simple changes you can make to support your child’s communication and interaction

 - Go to your local Children’s Centre and ask to talk to someone about your concerns.
-They will able to direct you to support.
+They will be able to direct you to support.
 You may attend the Emotional, Health and Wellbeing Drop In where you can talk directly to one of our team.

 - Talk to your child’s pre-school, school or college about your worries.
 If they are pre-school then support can be requested from the Speech and Language Therapy team (see Therapy pathways).
 If they are school age or at College then support can be requested from CAMHS through the SENCO, Mental Health Champion of their school, Health Visitor or GP.
-They may share some of your concerns or they may not but do not let this worry you.
+They may share some of your concerns, or they may not, but do not let this worry you.

 - You may want to consider asking a professional whether to start an Early Help Assessment and then talk with a range of relevant professionals in a meeting.